 In accordance with the terms of Section 59 of the Town and Country Planning (Scotland) Act 1997 as amended by Section 21 of the Planning etc (Scotland) Act 2006.

 B JUSTIFICATION

-The proposal is considered to be contrary to the Development Plan however there are material reasons which justify approval of the application.
+The proposal is considered to be contrary to the Development Plan however there are material reasons which justify approval of the application in terms of the previous approval.

 C PROCEDURAL NOTES